IntuitDeveloper/intuit-api-docs/docs/getting-started/getting-started.md

 # Getting Started

-Use the following pages to help get started with the GraphQL API.
+Follow a link to get started with Intuit Ecosystem API.